safwan-lewis/pce-mcp/TESTING_RESULTS.md

 ## Conclusion

 The MCP server is **production-ready for read-only operations**.
-All core infrastructure query endpoints are functioning correctly after fixing:
+60% of all endpoints (34/57) have been successfully tested and are functioning correctly after fixing:
-- Array response formatting issues (9 endpoints)
+- Array response formatting issues (10 endpoints)
 - Wrong response type mapping (1 endpoint)
-- Data type mismatch (1 endpoint)
+- Data type mismatches (2 endpoints)

+All node-specific read operations have been thoroughly tested and verified.
 The fixes follow a consistent pattern and can be applied to any future endpoints that return arrays.